paugrau/EUI_RAU/README.md

 To delve more into the specifics of different methods, the Mixtape Sessions are an incredible resource.
 Provides [slides and code](https://github.com/Mixtape-Sessions/).
 * https://www.mixtapesessions.io/sessions/

+### Difference in differences

+* Repository of recent advances in DiD methods, focus on its application: https://asjadnaqvi.github.io/DiD/

 ## Data analysis
 * https://lakens.github.io/statistical_inferences/